Any cancer may metastasize to bone, but metastases from carcinomas are the most common, particularly those arising in the following areas:

 Carcinomas of breast, lung, prostate, and kidney are the most common sources of metastatic bone tumors.

 Bone metastases should be suspected in patients with known cancer, when pain is at more than one site, and/or when findings on imaging studies suggest metastases.

 Bone biopsy is needed if the primary tumor is unknown after clinical and radiographic evaluation.

-Most often, radiation therapy and a bisphosphonate are used to slow bone destruction.
+Most often, radiation therapy, bisphosphonates, and RANKL inhibitors (denosumab) are used to slow bone destruction.

 Pathologic fractures may require treatment with surgery, kyphoplasty, or vertebraplasty.

 Drugs Mentioned In This Article